mbcraft/LaravelUtils/README.md

 customers/messages.php

-... will generate two classes : App\Lang\LMessages.php and App\Lang\Customers\LMessages.php and the second one will inherit all the values from the previous one, so inside code you will simply use the more specific one but will also access all the values from the generic one.
+... will generate two classes : 'App\Lang\LMessages.php' and 'App\Lang\Customers\LMessages.php' and the second one will inherit all the values from the previous one, so inside code you will simply use the more specific one but will also be able to access all the values from the generic one.

 [log]